work with variable

 print(r)

-The @contextmanager decorator handles __enter__ and __exit__ for you.
-Everything before yield runs on entry, and everything after runs on exit.
+Everything before yield runs during entry, and everything after runs during exit.

 import sqlite3